 There are breeders working on hybrids that are resistant to fungal issues, but most all tomatoes have issues with them.

-People often buy hybrids thinking they will have more resistance to the fungal diseases in their garden.
+People often buy hybrids thinking they will have more resistance to the fungal diseases listed above in their garden.
 This is an OLD hybrid MYTH that won’t die.
 Hybrids will get the fungal diseases just the same as the heirlooms.

 The disease that hybrids are resistant to, along with their letter codes, are listed here: